-In Bratman's account described earlier, a joint activity is characterized by a "shared intention" wherein each participant has an intention in favor of the activity being done jointly.
-198 The process of coauthorship can be understood as a joint activity, manifesting all of the characteristics demanded by Bratman's reductive theory.
-In this sense, the intention guiding the activity is composed of both: (a) the simple intention to author the work (i.e., by producing expression) and (b) the intention to do so jointly, i.e., as a work of coauthorship.
+In Bratman's account described earlier, a joint activity is characterized by a shared intention wherein each participant has an "intention in favor" of the activity being done jointly.198 The process of coauthorship can be understood as a joint activity, manifesting all of the characteristics demanded by Bratman's reductive theory.
+In this sense, the intention guiding the activity is composed of both: (a) the simple intention to author the work (that is, by producing expression) and (b) the intention to do so jointly, that is, as a work of coauthorship.
 This composite intention, which we may call the intention to author the work jointly, is undergirded by equivalent commitments in the parties.
-The shared intention to produce the work jointly is made up of the intermeshing sub-plans of the parties, wherein each contributor seeks to be and in practice is, responsive to the other contributor's sub-plans and actions; ensuring that they do not conflict but instead reinforce each other.
-199 The joint process of authoring the work is motivational rather than merely descriptive.
-In other words, each party's reasons for undertaking the task in question, i.e., authoring expression, is driven in some part by the other's participation in it and vice-versa.
-Or, to use Bratman's language, each party's intention to perform the joint activity is "end-providing" to the other.
-200 determining authorship, his account also emphasizes the extent to which a creator's "sensibility and attitudes" are manifested in the work.
+The shared intention to produce the work jointly is made up of the intermeshing sub-plans of the parties, wherein each contributor seeks to be, and in practice is, responsive to the other contributor's sub-plans and actions; ensuring

+196 For instance, Livingstone cares very much about the difference between "first" and later authors, which matters from an attributive standpoint, but has no legal implications.
+Id. at 85.
+In determining authorship, his account also emphasizes the extent to which a creator's "sensibility and attitudes" are manifested in the work.
 Id.